Omnomios/node-hashpattern/README.md

-# node-hashpattern
+# hashpattern
-A node.js program to find the required input to generate a specified pattern at the start of a SHA256 hash.
+A node.js program to find the required input to generate a specified pattern at the start of a hash.

 ## Features